mc-cat-tty/mmr_stock/README.md

 pipenv shell
 ```

-If `pipenv` complains about the an already activate venv, solve manually or force it with `--anyway` option.
+If `pipenv` complains about an already activate venv, solve manually or force it with `--anyway` option.

 Make sure there is no SQLite DB in root folder (where this README is located).

 Create migrations (`python3 -m manage makemigrations`) if model has been changed.

-Run the following to setup a mock environment with some user and some components:
+Run the following to setup a mock environment with some users and some components:
 ```bash
 bash db_setup.sh
 ```